mmtsb/toolset/README.md

 Thank you for downloading the MMTSB Tool Set.

-To install, go to the 'src' directory and type 'make'.
+To install, go to the 'src' directory and type 'make all'.

 The Makefile assumes gcc/g++/gfortran and needs to be adjusted if you wnat to use a different compiler.

-Set MMTSBDIR to the top MMTSB directory and add $MMTSBDIR/perl and $MMSTBDIR/bin to your path.
+Set MMTSBDIR to the top MMTSB directory and add $MMTSBDIR/perl and $MMTSBDIR/bin to your path.

 If you have CHARMM available, please also set CHARMMEXEC" and CHARMMDATA to the location of the executable and